department-of-veterans-affairs/vets-website/content/pages/housing-assistance/adaptive-housing-grants.md

 ### Can I get a Specially Adapted Housing (SAH) grant—and how much funding does this grant offer?

-You may be able to get an SAH grant if you’re using the grant money to buy, build, or change your permanent home (a home you plan to live in for a long time) if:
+You may be able to get an SAH grant if you’re using the grant money to buy, build, or change your permanent home (a home you plan to live in for a long time) if **both of the following are true for you**:

 - You own or will own the home, **and**
 - You have 1 of these service-connected disabilities (disabilities related to your service):